Pasquiindustry/Hothouse-Creations-Who-Wants-To-Be-A-Millionaire-Reverse-Engineering/README.md

 :white_check_mark: **Known use**
 :thinking: **Partially Decoded**

 This contains the audio clips, including both the speech and the music.
-Sincie it's on PlayStation, this should be a PS-ADPCM format.
+Sincie it's on PlayStation, this should be a PS-ADPCM format, like an headerless VAG file.
-A tool like PSound can play and convert this file to wav.
+Tools like PSound, Vgmstream and Wav2Vag can play and convert this file to wav.
 * **4 bytes** - The size of the header.
 These 4 bytes are excluded from the count.
 * A list of two values

   * **4 bytes** - The offset in number of blocks.
 A block is 2048 bytes
-  * **4 bytes** - The size of the sample. :thinking: *Not sure if this value is in number of blocks or bytes*
+  * **2 bytes** - The size of the sample in number of blocks
+  * **1 byte** - A value that indicates different "variants" of the audio.
+    The most common value is 0, which indicates a 22050Hz 1 channel audio clip.
+    Other values found are 1 and 3, which are currently unknown.
+It seems they both define a stereo audio clip.
+It's possible to still play the clips without major issues from inside the game if we change this value to 0.
+    Sounds with a value of 1 seems dedicated to intros and idents Sounds with a value of 3 seems dedicated to background music.

 * **? bytes** - there are some bytes containing ANSI text.
 They seems referencing some images
 * All the audio clip data, in sequential order.